 The Future Looks Bright for Aviation Mechanics

-In celebration of National Aviation Day, we’re highlighting the profession of aviation mechanics.
-Aviation mechanics — or A&P mechanics — experienced one of the most tumultuous years in recent memory.
+Aviation mechanics — or A&P mechanics — experienced a couple of the most tumultuous years in recent memory.
 The COVID-19 pandemic brought travel restrictions and the number of commercial flights plummeted.
 Reduced commercial and business travel led to furloughs and other workforce reductions.

-We recently spoke with Business Development Executive Damien Dominguez who has extensive experience in the aviation industry and over 20 year of experience in recruiting.
-He provided a few additional reasons aviation mechanics should be optimistic about their future.
+We spoke with Business Development Executive Damien Dominguez and Practice Lead Michael Del Bianco who both have extensive experience in the aviation industry and over 20 years of combined experience in recruiting.
+They provided a few additional reasons aviation mechanics should be optimistic about their future.

 Recent retirements are creating new opportunities